 Going from High Res to Low Res

 It’s easy to convert a 300dpi High Res image to a 72dpi Low Res image with just a few clicks of a mouse or taps on a screen.
-Usually, the only change you’ll notice during the process is the image reduce in size on your computer screen, you probably don’t see any difference if using a tablet or smartphone.
+Usually, the only change you’ll notice during the process is that the image reduces in size on your computer screen.
+You probably don’t see any difference if using a tablet or smartphone.

 For you, it’s a few clicks of a mouse to change the resolution of the image.
-But for the photo program you’re using, its algorithm interprets the colors of multiple pixels and converts them into one pixel.
+But in the photo program, you’re using, its algorithm interprets the colors of multiple pixels and converts them into one pixel.
 Taking 300 pixels per inch down to 72 per inch.
 In other words, it’s converting a little over 16 pixels in a 4×4 arrangement to 1 pixel.

 You Can’t Go Back from Low Res to High Res!

-Remember earlier when we touched on several pixels of color being converted to one pixel of color?
-This process is reversed when converting Low Res to High Res; the photo program creates additional pixels.
-All it can do is interpolate color from the surrounding pixels and make an approximation.
+Remember earlier when we touched on how several pixels are converted to one pixel of color?
+The photo edition program reverses the process in converting Low Res to High Res, except the software has to create the additional pixels.
+Then, it has to interpolate color from the surrounding pixels and make an approximation.

 To understand this process more, we need to look at what is happening at the pixel level within the photo program’s algorithm.

 Most noticeable in the above example is the one bright yellow square in the upper right quadrant of the center image.
-Compare the same areas in the images to the left and right.
-See how that area of the 300 dpi image was converted from many pixels to one?
+Compare the same area in each image above — notice that multiple pixels in the 300 dpi image became one pixel in the center image?
 And then from one pixel to several in the image on the right.
 The photo program can’t create details that aren’t there in the low res (72dpi) version.

 In the end, images that have been converted to High Res from Low Res often look blurry, out of focus, and distorted.
-The colors shift, losing the subtleties that are so important in reproducing artwork, all of which becomes evident in this side-by-side comparison.
+In addition, the colors shift, losing the subtleties that are so important in reproducing artwork, all of which becomes evident in this side-by-side comparison.

 Because I know someone is saying, “Oh, but my printer can do this.”
-We’re back to that; well, yes…technically, they can…but it’s still a fabricated high res image.
+We’re back to that; well, yes…technically, they can…but it’s still a fabricated high-resolution image.
 You can’t create detail that isn’t there.

 I’ll repeat it.
 You can’t convert a Low Res file back to High Res and have it reproduce the beauty and intricacy that your artwork deserves!

 Don’t feel bad if you’ve fallen prey to the simplistic seduction of the photo program’s whisper of lies.
 Now you know.
-Although I’d like to say that from now on, your artwork should always appear at its best in publication, this is only one part of the equation.
+Although I’d like to say that your artwork should always appear at its best in a publication from now on, this is only one part of the equation.
 Changing RGB and CMYK is another crucial component, plus starting with the very best High Res image is also essential.
 Hint — it’s not your phone’s camera.

-I hope this helps to clarify converting High and Low Res images, when to use them, and why you can never go from Low Res to High Res for the reproduction of your paintings.
+I hope this helps clarify converting High and Low Res images, when to use them, and why you can never go from Low Res to High Res to reproduce your paintings.